Aetherspace/green-stack-starter-demo/packages/@aetherspace/README.md

 > Welcome!
 Set up your Web, iOS & Android app in minutes, and blow away the competition with write-once components that run on all platforms.
 Powered by GraphQL, React, Expo & Next.js

-## Web & Mobile with Aetherspace
+## Kickstart for Web & Mobile with Aetherspace

-Generate a new repo from the [Aetherspace template](https://github.com/Aetherspace/green-stack-starter) and optionally include all branches.
+Generate a new repo from the [Aetherspace template](https://github.com/Aetherspace/green-stack-starter) and (optionally) include all branches.

 Github will then generate a copy of the template repo for you to customize.
 It comes out of the box with setup for:

 - Next.js web app (File based routing, Serverside rendering, Static site generation, ...)
-- Expo mobile app (Android & iOS with react-native)
+- Expo mobile app (Android & iOS with Expo and react-native)
 - A REST & GraphQL API (with Apollo Server & Next.js API routes)
 - Documentation for both Aetherspace and the example components
 - [Automation](/packages/@registries/README.md) scripts to automatically generate API & component documentation